salamsoft/agenticai/README.md

 ### Example Use Cases:
 - **Tenant Onboarding**: "How do I onboard a new tenant?"
-- **Provisioning Services**: "What are the steps to provision an AI service?"
+- **Provisioning Services**: "What are the steps to provision an a service?"
-- **Monitoring Performance**: "Show me the performance metrics of the AI service deployed last week."
+- **Monitoring Performance**: "Show me the performance metrics of the service deployed last week."
-- **Troubleshooting Issues**: "I am facing latency issues with an AI service.
+- **Troubleshooting Issues**: "I am facing latency issues with a service.
 What should I check?"

 ## Flowchart